Illustrative Case Study — Composite Scenario

 Historic Preservation Challenges

-Restoring a 133-year-old Victorian mansion required overcoming significant challenges while maintaining historical integrity and meeting modern safety standards.
+Restoring a Victorian mansion of this age means overcoming significant challenges while maintaining historical integrity and meeting modern safety standards.

 1